 Empathy is being able to place yourself in the shoes of another – being able to relate to that person’s feelings from their perspective.
 Even if you have never been through those feelings or the experience personally.

-For real though, deep down there are times I find it incredibly difficult to empathize with others, so as bad as this sounds… sometimes I fake it.
+For real though, deep down there are times I find it incredibly difficult to empathize with others when in a given situation, if I were in their shoes, I would have done something different.
+So as bad as this sounds… sometimes I fake it.
 But that doesn’t mean I’m being dishonest with others, or myself.

-I don’t have to bring myself down to another person’s emotional level to console them.
+So as to keep certain people in my life, I tip toe…constantly.
 For once, I want to feel what I feel, do what I want to do, and say what I feel like saying – without the constant worry of how it will affect others (and whether they stay) in my life… and that be OKAY.